 Georgia Law requires municipalities, counties and local boards of education to post bid opportunities for goods, services or both, valued at \$100,000 or more to the Georgia Procurement Registry.
 For CDBG projects, this will likely apply to the construction contract for your project.
 Bids must be advertised for at least 30 days before bid opening.
 Specific language for federally funded projects needs to be included in the bid advertisement.
-See page 71 of the FY2019 Recipients' Manual for full instructions.
+See the Recipients' Manual for full instructions.